XhTFwY3Vs5/AudioOracle/README.md

 # Audio Oracle

 The Audio Oracle is a simple, web-based tool designed to assist solo role-playing game (RPG) players by providing randomized prompts and answers through spoken word.
-It's perfect for generating quick decisions, plot hooks, or character reactions when you don't have a GM or dice handy.
+It's perfect for generating answers, quick decisions, plot hooks, or character reactions when you don't have a GM or dice handy.
+Put it on a loop with a customizable delay and you can play fully in your mind while walking, waiting in line, or lying in bed!

 ## Features